Tokyo Imperial Palace: Fukiage Garden

 The Fukiage Garden has carried the name since the Edo period and is used as the residential area for the Imperial Family.

 The Fukiage Palace (吹上御所, Fukiage gosho), completed in 1993, was used as the primary residence of Akihito from December 8, 1993, to March 2020.
-After a period of refurbishment, Naruhito, Masako and Aiko moved in in September 2021.
+After a period of refurbishment, Naruhito, Masako and Aiko moved in during September 2021.

 The Fukiage Ōmiya Palace (吹上大宮御所, Fukiage Ōmiya-gosho) in the northern section was originally the residence of Emperor Showa and Empress Kōjun and was called the Fukiage Palace.
 After the Emperor's death in 1989, the palace was renamed the Fukiage Ōmiya Palace and was the residence of the Empress Dowager until her death in 2000.
 It is currently not in use.

 The palace precincts include the Three Palace Sanctuaries (宮中三殿, Kyūchū-sanden).
 Parts of the Imperial Regalia of Japan are kept here and the sanctuary plays a religious role in imperial enthronements and weddings.

 East Gardens

-The East Gardens is where most of the administrative buildings for the palace are located and encompasses the former Honmaru and Ninomaru areas of Edo Castle, a total of 210000 m2.
+The East Gardens are where most of the administrative buildings for the palace are located and encompass the former Honmaru and Ninomaru areas of Edo Castle, a total of 210000 m2.
 Located on the grounds of the East Gardens is the Imperial Tokagakudo Music Hall, the Music Department of the Board of Ceremonies of the Imperial Household, the Archives and Mausolea Department Imperial Household Agency, structures for the guards such as the Saineikan dojo, and the Museum of the Imperial Collections.

 Several structures that were added since the Meiji period were removed over time to allow construction of the East Garden.
 In 1932, the kuretake-ryō was built as a dormitory for imperial princesses, however this building was removed prior to the construction of the present gardens.
 Other buildings such as stables and housing were removed to create the East Garden in its present configuration.

 Construction work began in 1961 with a new pond in the Ninomaru, as well as the repair and restoration of various keeps and structures from the Edo period.
 On May 30, 1963, the area was declared by the Japanese government a "Special Historic Relic" under the Cultural Properties Protection Law.